-As you would expect from Patagonia’s high end products, the Untracked Jacket is next level in comfort, waterproofing, and breathability.
-All the zippers are seam sealed and super waterproof.
+As you would expect from Patagonia’s high-end products, the Patagonia Untracked Jacket is next level in comfort, waterproofing, and breathability.
+All the zippers are seam-sealed and super waterproof.
 I also like the minimalist powder skirt.
 When not in use I didn’t notice it at all, and when I snapped the single button into place it did its job- it kept snow and wind out.

 Patagonia Jacket Fit

-I tested out this jacket in the Tetons and then on a week long heli/hut trip in the Monashess in British Columbia during a heavy storm cycle.
+I tested out the Patagonia Untracked Jacket in the Tetons and then on a week-long heli/hut trip in the Monashess in British Columbia during a heavy storm cycle.
 The conditions went from thigh deep on day one to beyond bottomless and never really stopped.
 It was storm riding at its deepest and a pretty good spot to test a piece of outerwear.
-I brought other layers and shells and ended up using this coat everyday.
-Perfect temperature regulation, a light and comfortable fit, and totally waterproof.
+I brought other layers and shells and ended up using this coat every day.
+Perfect temperature regulation, light, and comfortable fit, and totally waterproof.

-I look forward to continue guiding clients while wearing the Untracked Jacket ($599) from Patagonia
+I look forward to continuing guiding clients while wearing the Patagonia Untracked Jacket ($599).